- Computer Fundamentals Course

 The program instructions written in these languages are in binary form.

-The examples of low-level languages are:
+Types of low-level languages

-Advantage of Machine Language
+Advantages of Machine Language

-The only advantage of machine language is that the program of machine language runs very fast because no translation program is required for the CPU.
+The only advantage of machine language is that the program runs very fast because no translation program is required for the CPU.
 You can also refer to "machine language" as the fastest language available.

-Disadvantage of Machine Language
+Disadvantages of Machine Language

 Here are some of the main disadvantages of machine languages:

-- Difficult to Modify - it is difficult to correct or modify this language.
+- Difficult to Modify: It is difficult to correct or modify this language.
 Checking machine instructions to locate errors is very difficult and time-consuming.

-- Difficult to Program - a computer executes machine language program directly and efficiently, it is difficult to program in machine language.
+- Difficult to Program: Although a computer executes a machine-language program directly and efficiently, it is difficult to program in machine language.
 A machine-language programmer must be knowledgeable about the hardware structure of the computer.

 Assembly language provides facilities for controlling the hardware.